+ ~ - + - + - + - ~ ~ *

 So, how does this answer any of a developer's questions?

+To showcase how "Seeds" will work, we implemented a Proof-of-Concept Verifiable Random Function (VRF) CLI with a trusted Arbiter and untrusted Contributors.
 Contributors to this VRF connect to each other over commonware-p2p (using ED25519 identities), perform an initial DKG (to generate a static public key), and then perform a proactive refresh every 10 seconds.
 After a successful DKG and/or Reshare, contributors generate partial signatures over the round number and gossip them to others in the group (again using commonware-p2p).
 These partial signatures, when aggregated, form a bias-resistant source of randomness that was not knowable to any contributor prior to signing.
+To demonstrate how malicious contributors are tolerated, the CLI also lets you behave as a "rogue" dealer that generates invalid shares, a "lazy" dealer that distributes the minimum number of shares to other contributors, or a "forger" dealer that produces fake acknowledgements.

 Next up, commonware-consensus!